Ghzlikli/CSE701_Ghazal/README.md

 Copyright (c) 2021 [Ghazal Khalili](mailto:khalili.ghazal.97@gmail.com).

-If you use this class template in your code, please acknowledge the author and provide a link to the [GitHub repository](https://github.com/Ghzlikli/CSE701_Ghazal).
+If you use this code or the class templates in your code, please acknowledge the author and provide a link to the [GitHub repository](https://github.com/Ghzlikli/CSE701_Ghazal).
 Thank you!